VincentVetsch/McGlennInspections/static/SOP.md

 <!-- Convert to markdown -->
 #Table of Contents

-- 1. Definitions and Scope
+1. Definitions and Scope

-- 2. Limitations, Exceptions & Exclusions
+2. Limitations, Exceptions & Exclusions

-- 3. Standards of Practice
+3. Standards of Practice
-   - 3.1.
+   3.1.
 Roof
-   - 3.2.
+   3.2.
 Exterior
-   - 3.3.
+   3.3.
 Basement, Foundation, Crawlspace & Structure
-   - 3.4.
+   3.4.
 Heating
-   - 3.5.
+   3.5.
 Cooling
-   - 3.6.
+   3.6.
 Plumbing
-   - 3.7.
+   3.7.
 Electrical
-   - 3.8.
+   3.8.
 Fireplace
-   - 3.9.
+   3.9.
 Attic, Insulation & Ventilation
-   - 3.10.
+   3.10.
 Doors, Windows & Interior

-- 4. Glossary of Terms
+4. Glossary of Terms

 #1.
 Definitions and Scope
-- 1.1.
+1.1.
 A general home inspection is a non-invasive, visual examination of the accessible areas of a residential property (as delineated below), performed for a fee, which is designed to identify defects within specific systems and components defined by these Standards that are both observed and deemed material by the inspector.
 The scope of work may be modified by the Client and Inspector prior to the inspection process.

 The general home inspection is based on the observations made on the date of the inspection, and not a prediction of future conditions.

 The general home inspection will not reveal every issue that exists or ever could exist, but only those material defects observed on the date of the inspection.

-- 1.2.
+1.2.
 A material defect is a specific issue with a system or component of a residential property that may have a significant, adverse impact on the value of the property, or that poses an unreasonable risk to people.
 The fact that a system or component is near, at or beyond the end of its normal useful life is not, in itself, a material defect.

-- 1.3.
+1.3.
 A general home inspection report shall identify, in written format, defects within specific systems and components defined by these Standards that are both observed and deemed material by the inspector.
 Inspection reports may include additional comments and recommendations.

 #2.
 Limitations, Exceptions & Exclusions
 ##2.1.
 Limitations:

-An inspection is not technically exhaustive.
+- An inspection is not technically exhaustive.
-An inspection will not identify concealed or latent defects.
+- An inspection will not identify concealed or latent defects.
-An inspection will not deal with aesthetic concerns or what could be deemed matters of taste, cosmetic defects, etc.
+- An inspection will not deal with aesthetic concerns or what could be deemed matters of taste, cosmetic defects, etc.
-An inspection will not determine the suitability of the property for any use.
+- An inspection will not determine the suitability of the property for any use.
-An inspection does not determine the market value of the property or its marketability.
+- An inspection does not determine the market value of the property or its marketability.
-An inspection does not determine the insurability of the property.
+- An inspection does not determine the insurability of the property.
-An inspection does not determine the advisability or inadvisability of the purchase of the inspected property.
+- An inspection does not determine the advisability or inadvisability of the purchase of the inspected property.
-An inspection does not determine the life expectancy of the property or any components or systems therein.
+- An inspection does not determine the life expectancy of the property or any components or systems therein.
-An inspection does not include items not permanently installed.
+- An inspection does not include items not permanently installed.
-These Standards of Practice apply only to properties with four or fewer residential units.
+- These Standards of Practice apply only to properties with four or fewer residential units.

-#2.2.
+##2.2.
 Exclusions:

-I. The inspector is not required to determine:
+###I. The inspector is not required to determine:

-property boundary lines or encroachments. the condition of any component or system that is not readily accessible. the service life expectancy of any component or system. the size, capacity, BTU, performance or efficiency of any component or system. the cause or reason of any condition. the cause for the need of repair or replacement of any system or component. future conditions. compliance with codes or regulations. the presence of evidence of rodents, birds, animals, insects, or other pests. the presence of mold, mildew or fungus. the presence of airborne hazards, including radon. the air quality. the existence of environmental hazards, including lead paint, asbestos or toxic drywall. the existence of electromagnetic fields. any hazardous waste conditions. any manufacturers' recalls or conformance with manufacturer installation, or any information included for consumer protection purposes. acoustical properties. replacement or repair cost estimates. estimates of the cost to operate any given system.

-II.
+- property boundary lines or encroachments.
+- the condition of any component or system that is not readily accessible.
+- the service life expectancy of any component or system.
+- the size, capacity, BTU, performance or efficiency of any component or system.
+- the cause or reason of any condition.
+- the cause for the need of repair or replacement of any system or component.
+- future conditions.
+- compliance with codes or regulations.
+- the presence of evidence of rodents, birds, animals, insects, or other pests.
+- the presence of mold, mildew or fungus.
+- the presence of airborne hazards, including radon.
+- the air quality.
+- the existence of environmental hazards, including lead paint, asbestos or toxic drywall.
+- the existence of electromagnetic fields.
+- any hazardous waste conditions.
+- any manufacturers' recalls or conformance with manufacturer installation, or any information included for consumer protection purposes.
+- acoustical properties.
+- replacement or repair cost estimates.
+- estimates of the cost to operate any given system.

+###II.
 The inspector is not required to operate:

-any system that is shut down.
+- any system that is shut down.
-any system that does not function properly. or evaluate low-voltage electrical systems such as, but not limited to:
+- any system that does not function properly.
+- or evaluate low-voltage electrical systems such as, but not limited to:

       1. phone lines;
       2. cable lines;